fralau/yamlpp/webdoc/docs/reference.md

   .do: ...               # the part you wish to export.
 ```

-The exported can be either plain YAML or other or contain YAMLpp constructs
+The exported file can be either plain YAML or other format.
-(which will be expanded into YAML, before being exported).
+YAMLpp constructs are expanded into YAML, before being exported.

 - The file extension (`yaml`, `json`, `toml`...) is optional.
 - The `.format` keyword is optional.
 - The `.args` keyword is used for the additional arguments passed to the format-specific
-  export function.
+  export function (by name).

 === "JSON, TOML and others"